Toyota Sai

+Design

 The highly aerodynamic body design extended even to the flat and smooth underfloor covers, attaining a drag coefficient of 0.27 which was among the best in its class.
 Although the Sai employed the Toyota Hybrid System (THS) II with a reduction gear mechanism (the same as that of the Prius), its engine was a more powerful 2.4-liter unit (2AZ-FXE) producing 150 PS, to which a 143 PS motor was combined to drive the front wheels.
-The fuel consumption was 23.0 km/L under the 10-15 test cycle.
+The fuel consumption was 23.0 km/L under the 10–15 test cycle.

 The name comes from the Japanese word "sai" -which means "talent" and "coloration" when written with the Kanji character.

-On June 25, 2010, Lexus (Toyota) recalled 17,801 2010 model year HS250h and Sai models for failing to comply with US FMVSS 301, "Fuel System Integrity", due to the risk of excessive fuel leakage in the event of a rear-end collision.
-A recall of these Sai and HS models for reprogramming the brake software in February 2010 also led some buyers to question the model, with word of the issue possibly scaring away potential buyers.
+Development

+In August 2013, the Sai received a thorough facelift.
+Headlights and taillights were more aggressive and stretched the entire width of the car, continuing the character line from the side of the car.
+Reprogramming the hybrid control unit also provided an increase in fuel economy on the test cycle.

 On November 15, 2017, the Sai was discontinued and replaced by the Lexus ES 300h, which was released in Japan on October 24, 2018.